 Flatpak#

-branch, which is similar to the “nightly” versions on other platforms and has the latest features and bug fixes.
+Avogadro is distributed through Flathub on two branches: a stable branch, which contains the most recent release, and a beta branch, which is similar to the “nightly” versions on other platforms and has the latest features and bug fixes.

 Stable#

-In many cases, flatpak is set up with Flathub out-of-the-box.
 If not, and you haven’t set it up yourself manually before, you can follow the instructions here.

 Once flatpak is set up, you can easily install Avogadro from Flathub in one of two ways: